 In addition to enjoying many authentic meals at local restaurants during our tour, we’ll learn how to prepare flavorful dishes during an included lesson at the Yangshuo Cooking School on Day 4.
 Under the guidance of a local chef, we’ll prepare our own lunch full of several delightful dishes—including steamed stuffed vegetables and a traditional Chinese stir fry—made with just a few simple, fresh ingredients and a wok.

 We’ll have the opportunity to visit a few Buddhist temples during our vacation but perhaps the highlight is our visit to the Songstam Monastery in Shangri-La on Day 9.
 This temple is one of the largest monasteries east of the Tibetan capital of Lhasa and is home to more than 500 monks.
 Once we arrive, you may explore the complex on your own or join one of our Trip Leaders to learn more about the history and culture of Buddhism.

 The tour concludes in literally the largest city—by population—in the world, Shanghai.
 During our stay we’ll spend a morning on a walking tour down the famed Nanjing Road, a bustling pedestrian street with many shopping opportunities.
 We’ll continue our walk along the Bund waterfront and slowly make our way to the city’s famous Yuyuan Garden.
 You’ll also have ample time to discover more of Shanghai on your own if you opt for the post-trip extension.

-These are just some examples of the unique accommodations you’ll stay at on our France: Slow Road Through Provence walking vacation.
+These are just some examples of the wonders you’ll discover on our new Walking China: Footpaths to Shangri-La vacation.
 If you would like to reserve a vacation or speak with one of our Tour Consultants, please call 800-245-3868 or visit www.vbt.com.
 They are available Monday-Friday from 8:30am to 6:30pm EST and Saturdays from 10:00am to 3:00pm EST.